pocke/mry/README.md

 ## License

-Copyright 2017 Masataka Kuwabara (pocke)
+Copyright 2017-2018 Masataka Pocke Kuwabara

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.